Healthy African Foods – 11 Authentic Dishes (and Recipes)

 4. Injera እንጀራ

-This is one I would love to make one day!
+This is one of the healthy African foods I would love to make one day!
 Basically, injera is a fermented flatbread (like a pancake) made from a grain called ‘teff’ – a type of millet.

 The bread is light and spongy, gluten-free, and has a slight sourness to it.